Pumpkin Spice Tamales

 If you’d like to celebrate Dia de los Muertos and trying to decide what recipe to make, try making tamales.
 Even if you have never made tamales before, I promise you that you will succeed with this recipe.

-This recipe makes a little over one dozen tamales, which is perfectly doable any day of the week and is a very simple recipe.
-The best part about this recipe is that it does not require a special trip to the Latin market.
-I purchased all my ingredients at King Soopers, family of Kroger stores.
+This recipe makes a little over one dozen tamales, which is perfectly doable any day of the week and or on special occasions.
+The best part about this recipe is that it does not require a special trip to the Latin market!
+I purchased all my ingredients at King Soopers, which is in the family of Kroger stores.

-Making dishes that remind you of a loved one who has passed is very therapeutic and I hope these tamales inspire you to make something special for your dearly departed.
+Making dishes and drinks that remind you of a loved one who has passed is very therapeutic, and I hope these tamales inspire you to make something special for your dearly departed.

 Celebrating this special day can be as simple as placing a photo of a loved one and making their favorite dish in their honor or making a traditional Dia de los Muertos dish to celebrate this holiday, such as tamales.